Start your journey in the heart of Dublin, Ireland’s vibrant capital, with a two-night stay in a luxurious hotel.

 Freechoice: Stay in Bamberg or choose to explore further afield with this afternoon’s Scenic Freechoice tours:

-Freechoice: Make your choice from this morning’s Scenic Freechoice experiences:
+Freechoice: Make your choice from this today’s Scenic Freechoice experiences:

 You will arrive in Regensburg after lunch today.
 Boasting a staggering 2,000-year history, Regensburg has one of Germany’s best preserved medieval town centres, with more than 900 of its Romanesque and Gothic buildings listed as World Heritage sites.
 Within its narrow laneways, the city lays claim to having the highest concentration of bars in the country.
-Regensburg is also fringed by the Bavarian Forest, home to hundreds of kilometres of hiking trails and deer, wild boar, fox and otter.
+(B/L/D)

 Freechoice: Today, Regensburg offers up a selection of Scenic Freechoice touring activities to choose from:

-Freechoice: This morning offers a variety of Scenic Freechoice excursions to choose from:
+Freechoice: Today offers a variety of Scenic Freechoice excursions to choose from:

 We arrive early in Vienna this morning.
 Also known as the City of Music, Austria’s imperial capital fostered the musical geniuses Mozart and Beethoven, among others.
 The city oozes charm with magnificent Baroque buildings, ample green spaces from parks to vineyards, a vibrant coffee-house culture and masterpiece-filled galleries and museums.

-Spend the day exploring the city on your guided tour.
-Guided city tour of Vienna: Take a coach ride from the ship to Vienna’s city centre, where you will embark on a walking tour to see highlights such as the Opera House, St. Stephen's Cathedral and Belvedere Palace.
+Today join your local guide and take a coach ride from the ship to Vienna’s city centre, where you will embark on a walking tour to see highlights such as the Opera House, St. Stephen's Cathedral and Belvedere Palace.
 The ship will be docked overnight, so this afternoon you are free to wander around the city or relax on board your Scenic Space-Ship.
+(B/L/D)

 Enrich: Tonight’s Scenic Enrich: